 3. “En el año 1633, á 15 del mes de agosto del dicho año, tomó la posesion del priorato de santa Maria de Meyá el ilustre é insigne José Jalpí y de Juliá teniendo de edad solos 28 años 11 meses y 7 dias.
 Vive hoy que contamos 6 de enero del año 1645 ..."
 (In the year 1633, on August 15 of said year, took possession of the priory Santa Maria de Meyá the illustrious and renowned José Jalpí y de Juliá of only 28 years, 11 months, and 7 days of age.
-He is – or: I am – alive today, which is January 6 of the year 1645..." p.
-349)
+He is (or: I am) alive today, on January 6 of the year 1645...) p.
+349.

 "Vive hoy que contamos 6 de enero del año 1645..."

 Now that Pujades has trained his readers to "count" and "compute the years", the leitmotif of Chrétien's prologue, he challenges them to start a bit of computing.
-They have to conclude that January 6, 1645 disputes his death of exactly 10 years earlier.
-In addition to this revelation, which confirms the Franciscan funeral with an empty coffin, we will show below that computing is the key to the esoteric "time capsule" on several levels.
-Its secrets are easily unlocked if we keep in mind that Pujades was an attorney and judge who conducted his historical research always from a legal point of view.
+They have to conclude that January 6, 1645 disputes his death of exactly 10 years earlier, on Januar 6, 1635 and funeral on the next day.
+In addition to this revelation, which confirms the Franciscan scenario with the empty coffin, we will show below that computing is the key to the esoteric "time capsule" on several levels.
+Its secrets are easily unlocked if we keep in mind that Pujades was an attorney and judge who conducted his historical research from a legal point of view.

-In dealing with the identity problem, because this is written by Fornés, he decided to represent himself and guide his readers through the Baroque maze personally.
-According to the established facts there is the date of a funeral, which would mean he had died ten years earlier, but it is only circumstantial evidence!
-There is no death certificate, no date of death and no corpus delicti – only a brief record of the funeral.
+In dealing with the identity problem, because it is written by Fornés, he decided to represent himself and guide his readers through the Baroque maze personally.
+According to the established facts there is the date of a funeral, which would mean he died in 1635, but this is circumstantial evidence!
+There is no death certificate, no date of death, no corpus delicti – only a record of the funeral.
 On the other hand, there is substantial evidence to the contrary: Illustrious bishops and archbishops are involved, even Louis XIII and the court of France!
-The "revelation" and challenge of exactly ten years refers to the Pythagorean 10 (1+2+3+4) and Plutarch's comments about Plato's Timaeus, where the riddle of the lifespan of the Phoenix is calculated by subtracting the claim of the nymphs because they are lying when they pretend to live as long as ten phoenixes.
-These are, of course, messages for a future generation to open his coffin – which may have contained some important documents – although Pujades couldn't foresee that the monastery would be reduced to rubble.
+The "revelation" and challenge of exactly ten years refers to the Pythagorean 10 (1+2+3+4) and Plutarch's comments about Plato's Timaeus, where the riddle of the lifespan of the Phoenix is calculated by subtracting the claim of the nymphs because they are lying when they pretend to live as long as 10 phoenixes.
+This may be messages for a future generation to open his coffin – which could have contained documents – although Pujades couldn't foresee that the monastery would be reduced to rubble.

-To make sure his legal point is understood, he explains that the papers contained the information for the previous, the current and the following two chapters, which validates January 6, 1645 on page 349.
-Out of context, the conversation with the prior and delivery of papers "on the same day" would be irrelevant and much too trivial for a historical work, but necessary in this case to confirm the hidden messages.
-Nevetheless, historians maintain unanimously that Pujades had died in 1635 and that this and all other references to the 1640s were forged by Fornés.
+To make sure his legal point is understood, he explains that the papers contain information for the previous, current and following two chapters, which validates January 6, 1645 on page 349.
+Out of context, the conversation with the prior and delivery of papers "on the same day" would be too trivial for a historical work, but necessary to confirm a hidden messages.
+Nevetheless, historians maintain unanimously that Pujades died in 1635, which means that this and all other references to the 1640s are forgeries by Fornés.

-The following paragraph is in such bad Spanish that Fornés would have surely corrected it if the ambiguities didn't have a rhetorical function.
-Pujades writes that the "illustrious prior" was looking for an expert in 1637 – another date after the funeral – to search for records in his library to determine when and by whom the church and monastery were founded, and why at this specific location?
-After an "exhausting and tiring" and seemingly endless search, the prior found only one document from the year 1005 CE that lists Maria de Meyá as a Benedictine priory.
-Pujades implies that he was involved by adding that it may have been founded by Charlemagne, or by his son Louis the Pious.
-However, friar Joan Roig i Jalpi was in his early twenties by then and could have worked for Pujades, and later continued these researches which were published in 1678.
+The next paragraph is in such bad Spanish that Fornés would have surely corrected it if the ambiguities didn't have a rhetorical function.
+Pujades writes that the "illustrious prior" was looking for an expert in 1637 – another date after the funeral – to search for records in his library to determine when and by whom the church and monastery were founded, and why at this location?
+After an "exhausting and tiring" search, the prior found one document from the year 1005 CE that lists Maria de Meyá as a Benedictine priory.
+Pujades implies his involvment because he adds that it may have been founded by Charlemagne or his son Louis the Pious.
+However, Roig i Jalpí was in his early twenties by then and could have worked for Pujades, and continued his own researches which were published in 1678.
 Pujades mentions that Maria de Meyá was originally part of Urgell, which is another important bit of information as we will show below.

-It seems Fornés didn't change the most confusing claims of Pujades because of their rhetoric function: Six chapters after Maria de Meyá, he weaves the complex history of Ermesenda through nine chapters and makes calculations to prepare his readers for a higher theme that relates to Plato's 6 x 9 = 54.
-The editors explain in a footnote (p.
-407) that the sources of Pujades differ, and that he confuses dates because he doesn't clarify that the beginning of a year was either March 25, the "conception" of Christ, or his "incarnation" on December 25, which he used in the diaries.
-However, the editors may have overlooked that it was penned by a scribe who could have easily corrected the confusion: Fornés was not only an erudite historian and fluent in Spanish, but also the Bishop of Urgell at the time!
+Fornés may not have changed the most confusing claims because of their rhetoric function: Six chapters after Maria de Meyá, Pujades weaves the complex history of Ermesenda through nine chapters and makes calculations to prepare his readers for a higher theme that relates to Plato's 6 x 9 = 54.
+The editors explain in a footnote (vol. 5, p.
+407) that the sources of Pujades differ, and that he confuses dates because he doesn't clarify if a year begins on March 25, the "conception" of Christ, or his "incarnation" on December 25, which he used in the diaries.
+However, the editors overlook that it is penned by a scribe who could have easily corrected the confusion.
+Fornés was not only the bishop of Urgell at the time, but also an erudite historian and fluent in Spanish!

 "Kings inform themselves rarely of the truth by drinking the clear